keizer619/release-notes/ballerina-release-notes-0.990.0.md

 ### Module Services

-A Module service is a syntax for creating service value at the module level.
-A Module service must have one or more module listeners or anonymous module listeners (created using type new expression) attached.
+A module service is a syntax for creating service value at the module level.
+A module service must have one or more module listeners or anonymous module listeners (created using type new expression) attached.
 Here is the syntax.

 ```ballerina
 listener http:Listener httpEp = new (9095);